 1. Start and allow the engine to idle until it is warmed up - tuning a cold engine will result in rich running when the engine is warm.
 If the engine does not idle, use the throttle to keep the engine running ("blip" the throttle; do not run the engine continuously at high speed).
-2. Adjust Idle Speed - Rotate the adjustment screw one quarter ($\frac{1}{4}$) turn at a time - rotate "IN" (right / clockwise) to increase idle speed; rotate "OUT" (left / anti-clockwise) to reduce idle speed.
+2. Adjust Idle Speed - Rotate the adjustment screw one quarter (1/4) turn at a time - rotate "IN" (right / clockwise) to increase idle speed; rotate "OUT" (left / anti-clockwise) to reduce idle speed.
 Set the speed so the engine idles as fast as possible without engaging the clutch.
-Never set the idle so the saw chain rotates when the throttle is released.
-If the engine will not idle, adjust the low speed mixture (step 3).
-3. Adjust Low Speed Mixture - Rotate the adjustment screw one quarter ($\frac{1}{4}$) turn at a time - rotate "IN" (right / clockwise) to lean the low speed mixture; rotate "OUT" (left / anti-clockwise) to richen low speed mixture.
-Rotate the screw IN until the engine begins surging or wants to stop - this is the lean adjustment position.
-Make a note of the number of rotations of the screw to reach the lean adjustment position.
-Then, rotate the adjustment screw OUT - the engine should start running better.
-Keep rotating the screw OUT until the engine starts to load up - this is the rich adjustment position.
-Make a note of the number of rotations of the screw to reach the rich adjustment position and compare it to the lean adjustment position.
-Then, rotate the screw IN to a position where the engine idles best - it should be about midway between the rich and lean position settings.
-At this point, you may have to re-adjust idle speed (step 2).
-4. Adjust High Speed Mixture - Rotate the adjustment screw one quarter ($\frac{1}{4}$) turn at a time - rotate "IN" (right / clockwise) to lean the high speed mixture; rotate "OUT" (left / anti-clockwise) to richen high speed mixture.
+Never set the idle so the cutter attachment rotates when the throttle is released.
+If the engine will not idle, adjust the high speed mixture (step 3).
+3. Adjust High Speed Mixture - Rotate the adjustment screw one quarter (1/4) turn at a time - rotate "IN" (right / clockwise) to lean the high speed mixture; rotate "OUT" (left / anti-clockwise) to richen high speed mixture.
 Rotate the screw OUT until the engine begins slowing and running roughly at full throttle.
 Then, rotate the adjustment screw IN - the engine should start running better.
 Keep rotating the screw IN until the engine reaches maximum speed.
-Then, rotate the screw OUT one eighth (1/8) to one quarter ($\frac{1}{4}$) of a turn to richen the air/fuel mixture for engine cooling purposes.
+Then, rotate the screw OUT one eighth (1/8) to one quarter (1/4) of a turn to richen the air/fuel mixture for engine cooling purposes.